Checklist

 Start at the Hotel page.

-4. Purchase airline ticket(s)
+4. Get airline ticket(s)

 Newark Liberty International Airport (EWR) is the closest airport to the conference location (10.2 miles).
 LaGuardia Airport (LGA) (12.8 miles), John F. Kennedy International Airport (JFK) (22.5 miles), and Westchester County Airport (HPN) (42.3 miles) are other airports that may provide cheaper or more convenient flights.